UK hits power firms with windfall tax, hikes oil company levy | Headlines

 The windfall tax will be expanded to electricity generators with a levy of 45% being applied from Jan.
 1 to revenues the government deems "extraordinary", from low carbon power generators such as wind and nuclear.
 The two measures are expected to raise around 14 billion pounds for the 2023/24 fiscal year, a treasury document showed.

 Shell plans to spend up to 25 billion pounds ($29.5 billion) in Britain's offshore wind, low-carbon energy and oil and gas production over the next 10 years.
 Rival BP plans to spend 18 billion pounds by 2030 in Britain.
-The government said that it will reduce its investment allowance plan for spending on new oil and gas extraction to 29% of all investment expenditure. ($1 = 0.8474 pounds)
+BP previously said it will pay 2.5 billion pounds in tax in Britain this year under the 25% windfall tax.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)